-Only shareholders of record at the close of business on May 31, 2013 (the "Record Date") will be entitled to notice of and to vote at the annual meeting or any adjournment thereof.
-At the close of business on the Record Date, there were 21,603,679 outstanding shares of our Class A common stock, par value \$.01 per share, and 2,260,954 outstanding shares of our Class B common stock, par value \$.01 per share.
+Only shareholders of record at the close of business on May 30, 2014 (the "Record Date") will be entitled to notice of and to vote at the annual meeting or any adjournment thereof.
+At the close of business on the Record Date, there were 22,172,968 outstanding shares of our Class A common stock, par value \$.01 per share, and 2,260,954 outstanding shares of our Class B common stock, par value \$.01 per share.
 At the annual meeting, each share of Class A common stock is entitled to one vote (whether in person or by proxy or pursuant to a shareholders' consent) and each share of Class B common stock is entitled to ten votes (whether in person or by proxy or pursuant to a shareholders' consent).

-Class A nominees are elected by the affirmative vote of a plurality of the votes of the Class A shares present in person or represented by proxy at the annual meeting and entitled to vote on the election of directors.
-The Class A and B nominees are elected by the Class A and Class B shareholders voting together.
-The ratification of the appointment of the independent registered public accounting firm must be approved by holders of a majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.
+Class A directors are elected by the affirmative vote of a plurality of the votes of the Class A shares present in person or represented by proxy at the annual meeting and entitled to vote on the election of directors.
+The Class A and B directors are elected by the Class A and Class B shareholders voting together.
+The approval of the Company's 2014 Omnibus Equity Incentive Plan, the advisory vote on Executive Compensation, and the ratification of the appointment of the independent registered public accounting firm must be approved by holders of a majority of the Class A and B shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.